wenzla/agreementClassifier/README.md

 There is now a neural network implementation of the IAC classifier using bag of words (but with LancasterStemmer stems instead of words) as the feature vector.
 It is trained on 'strong' arguments

-The neural network has around 99% accuracy if testing on the 'strong' arguments (confidence of 1.0 to 5.0 or -1.0 to -5.0).
+The neural network has around 78% accuracy if testing on the 'strong' arguments (confidence of 2.0 to 5.0 or -2.0 to -5.0).
-The accuracy drops down to ~86% percent if used on any statement.
+The accuracy drops down to ~62% percent if used on any statement.

+The neural network generates a file containing weights that can be used later on.
+However, these files are too big for github and are not loaded in this repo.

 # How to run